 - Installation of plug-ins: Select in the menu “Help ► Install New Software…”

 - Add local plug-in archives: Click the “Add…” button.

 Tip: to save time, you should uncheck “Contact all update sites during install to find required software”.

 - In the dialog box, click on the “Archive…” button then select the directory Products where the Cobos plug-in are stored and choose one archive file containing plug-ins to be installed.

 - Check plug-ins: Select “–Only Local Sites–”, click on “Select All” button and click on “Next” button.Be patient: “calculating requirements and dependencies” can take a while in some case.

-- Review and confirm by clicking on “Next” button.
+- Review (OK, screenshots are not up-to-date:) and confirm by clicking on “Next” button.

 - Accept the terms of the license agreements and click on “Finish” button.

 - It is possible that a security warning appears during the installation phase.
 Click on “OK” button to continue the installation.

 - When the installation is finished, restart Eclipse and select the Cobos_workspace directory that you have unzipped from Cobos_3.x.x_Release-demo.zip file